nishant/narora_public/data_aggregator/README.md

 2015-11-07, impressions, 245
 2016-10-16, impressions, 567

--Each line is terminated by a single newline character ' \n'.
+* Each line is terminated by a single newline character ' \n'.
--The first line represents the start and end of the requested date interval.
+* The first line represents the start and end of the requested date interval.
--The start and end dates are separated by a single comma character ',' and zero or more space characters ' '.
+* The start and end dates are separated by a single comma character ',' and zero or more space characters ' '.
--The second line is empty.
+* The second line is empty.
--The third line and onwards represent the time series data points.
+* The third line and onwards represent the time series data points.
--Each line represents a single data point, consisting of a date, engagement type, and number of engagements.
+* Each line represents a single data point, consisting of a date, engagement type, and number of engagements.
 The fields on each line are also separated by commas and optional spaces.
--Input dates are not expected to be in order.
+* Input dates are not expected to be in order.

 Sample Output (small_output.txt):
 2016-03, app_installs, 683